 Death toll in collapse of hotel used as quarantine facility in China rises to 20

-Sixty-one people have been pulled out of the debris of the hotel so far and among them 20 have died, state-run Xinhua news agency reported.
-On Monday night, a 10-year-old boy and his mother were rescued 52 hours after being trapped in the rubble.
+Sixty-two people have been pulled out of the debris of the hotel so far and among them 20 have died, state-run Xinhua news agency reported.
+One man was rescued on Tuesday evening 69 hours after being trapped in the rubble.
+On Monday night, a 10-year-old boy and his mother were rescued.

 At the time of the collapse, a total of 71 people were trapped and nine others managed to escape.
-Ten individuals remain trapped as rescue efforts are ongoing.
+Rescuers are searching for another nine people who remain missing.
 A preliminary investigation showed the hotel building was being decorated when the accident occurred and the owner of the building has been put under police control.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)